lbcb-sci/RiNALMo/README.md

 ```

 ## Contact
-If you have any questions, please feel free to email the authors.
+If you have any questions, please feel free to email the authors or open an issue.

 ## Acknowledgment
 This work was supported in part by the National Research Foundation (NRF) Competitive Research Programme (CRP) under Project _Identifying Functional RNA Tertiary Structures in Dengue Virus_ (NRF-CRP27-2021RS-0001) and in part by the A\*STAR under Grant _GAP2: A\*STAR RNA-Foundation Model (A\*STAR RNA-FM)_ (I23D1AG079).